Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 * Permissions to create the Azure Resource Group, Azure Storage Account, Azure SQL Server and Azure SQL DBs needed for this tutorial.
 * Permissions to create a Microsoft Fabric Workspace
 * SQL Server Management Studio or Azure Data Studio
+* Basic understanding of creating data pipelines, either from Azure Data Factory, Synapse Analytics or Microsoft Fabric.
 ## Create Azure Resources
-Create an Azure Resource Group, Storage Account, and Azure SQL DBs.
+Create an Azure Resource Group, Storage Account, and Azure SQL DBs needed for this tutorial.
 ### Create an Azure Resource group
  [Follow the instructions here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal), if neccessary, to create your resource group.
 ### Create an Azure Storage account
 Create a blob storage account in the resource group created in the previous step.
-[Follow the instructions here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal),if necessary, to create your blob storage account.
+[Follow the instructions here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal), if necessary, to create your blob storage account.
 This will be used to restore the Wide World Importers database.
 ### Create an Azure SQL Server
 1. In the Azure Portal, in **Create a resource**, choose **SQL Server** and click **Create.**
 1. Choose your **Subscription**